Natural Language Processing (NLP)

 At the same time, language is full of ambiguity, context, tone, and cultural variation.
 That means NLP systems need careful evaluation, especially when they are used in high-stakes settings or across different populations and languages.

-Related concepts: Large Language Model (LLM), Prompt, Prompt Engineering, Tokenization, and Multimodal Large Language Models.
+Related concepts: Large Language Model (LLM), Sentiment Analysis, Aspect-Based Sentiment Analysis, Machine Translation, Named Entity Recognition (NER), Text Summarization, and Multimodal Large Language Models.